DanMedinaGH/IT_portfolio/docs/portfolio/active_directory/setup/setup.md

 ![Add Forest Root Domain Name](./assets/images/add_forest_root_domain_name.png)

-A *forest* is a top-level container that holds one or more domains.
+A *forest* is a top-level container that holds one or more child domains.
 It represent the entire AD ecosystem for an organization.
-The *root domain name* is the top-level domain for an organization and is the foundation for subdomains added later, for example:
+The *root domain name* is the top-level domain for an organization and is the foundation for child domains added later, for example:

 ```
 Root Domain: corp.local
-    - Subdomain: us.corp.local
+    - Child Domain: us.corp.local
-    - Subdomain: uk.corp.local
+    - Child Domain: uk.corp.local
 ```

 We add **`.local`** to tell Windows Server that the domain is a local domain, not a public internet domain.